Destroyer Lenah Sutcliffe Higbee (DDG 123) Sailed Away from Ingalls Shipbuilding

-/EIN News/ -- PASCAGOULA, Miss., April 03, 2023 (GLOBE NEWSWIRE) -- Arleigh Burke-class guided-missile destroyer Lenah Sutcliffe Higbee (DDG 123) departed from HII’s (NYSE: HII) Ingalls Shipbuilding division Monday.
+PASCAGOULA, Miss., April 03, 2023 (GLOBE NEWSWIRE) -- Arleigh Burke-class guided-missile destroyer Lenah Sutcliffe Higbee (DDG 123) departed from HII's HII Ingalls Shipbuilding division Monday.
 DDG 123 will be commissioned next month at the Port of Key West in Key West, Florida, before sailing to its homeport in San Diego.

 "Watching Lenah Sutcliffe Higbee sail away is a proud moment for our entire DDG shipbuilding team," Ingalls Shipbuilding Vice President of Operations Donny Dorsey said.
 "Our shipbuilders continue to deliver some of the most capable destroyers to the fleet, and DDG 123 is no exception."